tartiflette/tartiflette/docs/tutorial/rate-limit-fields-with-directives.md

 ## How can we test it?

-In order to simulate the rate limiting.
-Be sure that your application is running.
+To simulate the rate limiting, make sure that your application is running, then execute the GraphQL query below.

 ```bash
 $ python -m recipes_manager